rossetti/RossettiArenaBook/docs/04-Chapter4.md

 through the model.
 This is especially useful in debugging and interpreting the actions of modules within Arena.

+\BeginKnitrBlock{rmdnote}
-\BeginKnitrBlock{rmdnote}<div class="rmdnote">**What is the difference between a DECIDE module and a SEPARATE module?**
+**What is the difference between a DECIDE module and a SEPARATE module?**
   It seems like DECIDE and SEPARATE control the flow of the entities.
 There are two ouput ports on each of the modules.
 However, these modules function quite differently.
 The DECIDE module allows for decision-making processes in the model.
 One entity enters and the *same* entity exits on one of the output ports.
 For the SEPARATE module, one entity enters and potentially *multiple* entities exit.
 The original entity exits the port labeled "original" and duplicates exit the port labeled "duplicates".
 A SEPARATE module can also be used to split an entity that has been batched together.
-The CLONE module also has similar functionality.</div>\EndKnitrBlock{rmdnote}
+The CLONE module also has similar functionality.
+\EndKnitrBlock{rmdnote}

 In the next section, we will review some statistical concepts related to comparing two random samples.
 Then, we will examine another modeling situation that uses the SEPARATE module and then use that model to compare two design configurations.